trifectatechfoundation/trifectatech-website/content/blog/Support the call for memory safety incentives in EU cybersecurity policies.md

 ## How to show support

-If you agree with our position that memory safety should be on the EU and national cybersecurity agendas, please consider adding your name this statement to show your support.
+If you agree with our position that memory safety should be on the EU and national cybersecurity agendas, please consider adding your name to this statement to show your support.
 You can support the statement as an organisation or as an individual.

+Having your name on the statement does not come with any further commitments; it is simply to indicate your agreement with the statement.

 Indicating your support is easy: **send an email to [Hugo van de Pol](mailto:hugo@trifectatech.org?subject=I%20support%20the%20Memory%20Safety%20Statement) in which you state the name of the supporting organisation, or your name and affiliation.**